-Determine the size of lawn to be overseeded.
-Fescue lawns should be overseeded at a rate of 4-6 pounds per 1000 square feet.
+Determine the size of the lawn that needs overseeding.
+Overseed fescue lawn at a rate of 4-6 pounds per 1000 square feet.
+Visit our grass seed calculator to determine the quantity of seed needed.

 Choose a quality grass seed such as Gard’n-wise Premium Fescue blend.
 Cheap seed often contains weed and other crop seed that is difficult or impossible to remove without damaging your new lawn.

-Use a starter fertilizer such as Ferti-lome New Lawn Starter when seeding.
-New grass will be healthier and establish faster with use.
+Use Ferti-lome New Lawn Starter when seeding.
+Starter fertilizer will make new grass healthier and establish faster.

-Natural Guard Soil Activator increases the microbial activity in the soil.
-Microbes aid in converting fertilizer into a food for the grass.
+Apply Natural Guard HuMic Granular Humic Acid to increase the microbial activity in the soil.
+Microbes aid in converting fertilizer into food for the new grass.
 Healthy soil makes healthy plants.

 1. Mow your lawn to 1.5” tall.

-2. Mark all sprinkler heads to avoid damage from verticutter.
+2. Mark all sprinkler heads to avoid damage from the verticutter.

-3. Verticut lawn in one direction then go over the area again at a 45-degree angle.
+3. Verticut the lawn in one direction, then go over the area again at a 45-degree angle.
 Remove the debris with a rake or mower with a bag attachment.

-4. Broadcast seed over the entire lawn starting with the spreader set at a low setting.
+4. Broadcast seed over the entire lawn.
+Start with the spreader set at a low setting.
 Go over the area until the seed is gone.

-5. Broadcast New Lawn Starter and then the Soil Activator at the labeled rate.
+5. Broadcast New Lawn Starter and then the HuMic at the labeled rate.

-6. Keep the seed moist until the grass is established.
+6. Keep the seed moist until the grass is well established.
 This is best done with frequent, short waterings.
-If the new seed is allowed to dry out it will die.
+If the new seed is allowed to dry out, it will die.

 8. After the grass has been growing for 30 days, apply Ferti-lome Winterizer to help establish a strong root system.